Conservation and Restoration of Cultural Heritage

 - the two-year Master's programme;

-Students who have completed the Master’s degree in Conservation and Restoration can apply for a place on the postgraduate track, in which they will do a conservator-restorer traineeship.
-Trainee conservator-restorers are University employees.
+With the exception of graduates from the Technical Art History specialisation, students who have completed the Master’s degree in Conservation and Restoration can apply for a place on the postgraduate track, in which they will do a conservator-restorer traineeship.
+Admitted students will receive a grant that covers the tuition fees and living costs.

 - This postgraduate track is done at a training studio following the Master’s programme and consists of a closely supervised practical traineeship in which the trainee conservator-restorer takes part in conservation and research projects, working with increasing independence.